-- 1) Open scupper drains may be constructed to match the height of the parapet or roof edge and must be fully sealed with the field and perimeter membrane flashing. - 2) When a through-wall scupper is specified, only fully enclosed scupper drains (enclosed on all sides and open only at the inflow and outflow ends) may be installed. - 3) Scuppers and overflows that are installed through walls may be installed no closer than 200 mm (8") to - 1) a roof drain. - 2) any protrusion and its flashing. - 4) Scuppers and overflows must be - 1) embedded in a layer of trowelled membrane-compatible mastic. - 2) primed on exposed flanges to receive membrane flashing. - 3) secured to the wall.
-Mechanical fasteners used for this purpose must be self-drilling purpose-made screws having a deep-recessed head. - 4) sealed to the roof system with membrane flashing plies that overlap the flanges at least 100 mm (4") and extend onto the surrounding field or perimeter base membrane by at least 150 mm (6"). - 5) flashed with cap membrane that overlaps the base and terminates on the flange. - 5) Clamping collars must be securely installed as designed and where specified.
+- 1) Open scupper drains may be constructed to match the height of the parapet or roof edge and must be fully sealed with the field and perimeter membrane flashing. - 2) When a through-wall scupper is specified, only fully enclosed scupper drains (enclosed on all sides and open only at the inflow and outflow ends) may be installed. - 3) Scuppers and overflows that are installed through walls may be installed no closer than 200 mm (8") to - 1) a roof drain. - 2) any protrusion and its flashing. - 4) Scuppers and overflows must be - 1) cleaned and prepared to receive membrane flashing (refer to the membrane manufacturer's published requirements). - 2) embedded in a layer of trowelled membrane-compatible mastic. - 3) primed on exposed flanges to receive membrane flashing. - 4) secured to the wall.
+Mechanical fasteners used for this purpose must be self-drilling purpose-made screws having a deep-recessed head. - 5) sealed to the roof system with membrane flashing plies that overlap the flanges at least 100 mm (4") and extend onto the surrounding field or perimeter base membrane by at least 150 mm (6"). - 6) flashed with cap membrane that overlaps the base and terminates on the flange. - 5) Clamping collars must be securely installed as designed and where specified.